 Mitigation and adaptation are the two main approaches in addressing the climate crisis.
 Mitigation seeks to prevent further temperature rises by reducing anthropogenic greenhouse gas emissions, while adaptation seeks to acclimatise societies to a world impacted by current climate change.
 Given the impending impacts of more severe global warming, governments cannot afford to slack off in formulating mitigation policies.
-However, even if all greenhouse gas emissions were stopped today, would global warming come to an immediate standstill?
+However, even if all greenhouse gas emissions were completely eliminated and stopped burning fossil fuels today, what will happen to the climate?
+Can we stop climate change?

 The climate crisis is humanity’s greatest challenge, even as the world’s attention is currently on the COVID-19 pandemic.
 Of the culprits that drive climate change, anthropogenic carbon dioxide is one of the most directly culpable.
 A greenhouse gas, carbon dioxide absorbs infrared radiation emitted from Earth’s surface and releases it back to Earth’s surface, contributing to atmospheric warming.
 Other greenhouse gases include methane, nitrous oxide and ozone.
 Not all emissions have a warming effect, however; sulfur oxides, for example, produce cooling.